ossimlabs/ossim/README.md

 The remaining _ossim-*_ repositories are independent of each other and can be cloned in any order.
 However, it will be necessary to re-run the [build script (linux version)](https://github.com/ossimlabs/ossim/blob/master/scripts/linux/build.sh) or at least regenerate makefiles with the [cmake script (linux version)](https://github.com/ossimlabs/ossim/blob/master/cmake/scripts/ossim-cmake-config-LINUX.sh) before building.
 This must be done each time a new ossim-* repository is added to the ossimlabs build.
 See below for detailed build instructions.

+# Branching Scheme and Pull Requests

+To be resolved.

 #How to Build
 The easy way is to just run the script in `ossim/scripts/<OS>/build.sh`.
 There are (or soon will be) scripts for Linux, Mac, and Windows.
 This is known as the "run-and-pray" approach and should work for the default build configuration.
 Assuming all dependencies were met and no compile/link errors occured, this script will generate all build binaries under a sibling directory to the ossim repo directory, namely, `ossim/../build/<build_type>`